department-of-veterans-affairs/va-mobile-app/VAMobile/documentation/docs/intro.md

 # Intro to the VA Mobile App

 ## Background
-Today, nearly 40% of all traffic to VA.gov comes from users on their mobile devices.
+Nearly 40% of all traffic to VA.gov comes from users on their mobile devices.
 This traffic is typically driven by users that want to complete quick transactions, such as viewing Claims Status or Facility Locator.
 Our team has a hypothesis, validated by user research, that native functionality in a mobile app will allow Veterans to more easily complete key transactions across VA Health and Benefits services.

 ## Team